-To date, experimental work to evaluate potential repair methods has concentrated on fiber-reinforced liners and the development of preliminary weld deposition parameters.
+To date, experimental work has evaluated potential methods of fiber-reinforced liner repair and weld deposition repair.
 The survey part of the project did not involve an experimental procedure or equipment in the conventional sense.
-This section describes all experimental methods used during this reporting period.
+This section describes all experimental methods used during all reporting periods.